-Make your own homemade bouillon stock powder using excess home-grown vegetables.
+Make your own homemade vegetable powder using excess home-grown vegetables.

 Onions, or leeks, carrots and celery are the base of this vegetable stock, with a little nutritional yeast and salt.

-I have a recipe for stock paste on the blog already, but this dehydrated bouillon powder version deserves a spot too.
+I have a recipe for stock paste on the blog already, but this dehydrated powder version deserves a spot too.
+I love using stock powder in so many dishes; soups, curries, sauces…

 This recipes uses whole vegetables, so there’s no waste.
 It’s also completely vegan.